mdh266/PECS/README.md

 **Background and Documentation**

-For more backgroud in the model and algorithms used ion this project please see the documenation page: <a href="http://mdh266.github.io/PECS/">http://michael-harmon.com/PECS/</a>
+For more backgroud on the model and algorithms used in this project please see the documenation page <a href="http://mdh266.github.io/PECS/">here</a>.

 **Requirements**